 During this period of high infections, we have decided to publish our headline results two days early.
 This means that the latest estimates on infection levels are available at their earliest opportunity and further breakdowns for the same period and a longer time series will be published on Fridays.
 These early estimates are provisional and are subject to change as we receive more data, but they have undergone sufficient quality assurance to ensure that they are based upon an acceptable number of test results received up to the end of the reference week.
 This week, we are publishing estimates for the week ending 22 January 2022.

 Due to the relatively small number of tests and positive swab results within our sample, credible intervals are wide and therefore results should be interpreted with caution.

-- Modelling suggests the percentage of people testing positive in Northern Ireland increased in the two weeks up to 15 January 2022, but the trend was uncertain in the week ending 15 January 2022.
+- Modelling suggests the trend in the percentage of people testing positive in Northern Ireland was uncertain in the week ending 22 January 2022.

-- COVID-19 infections compatible with Omicron continue to be the most dominant variant across all UK countries (see below for more information on the variant analysis undertaken).
+- Omicron variant compatible infections continue to be dominant across all UK countries (see below for more information on the variant analysis undertaken).

 The World Health Organization (WHO) have defined names for Variants of Concern.
 These are variants that the UK government has under surveillance.
 You can find out more in the SARS-CoV-2 variants of concern and variants under investigation in England briefing document (PDF, 2.51MB).

 - Gamma: P.1

 - Omicron: B.1.1.529 (which includes sublineages BA.1, BA.2 and BA.3)